Office of Healthcare Ethics

 The Office of Healthcare Ethics (OHE) is a department within Nebraska Medicine that works improve the quality of health care through the identification, analysis, and resolution of ethical questions or concerns.

-- The Ethics Consultation Service, which helps patients, families, physicians and staff to navigate difficult or complex situations and to make difficult decisions about patient care in a respectful atmosphere with attention to the interests, rights, and responsibilities of all those involved.
+- The Ethics Consultation Services, which helps patients, families, physicians and staff to navigate difficult or complex situations and to make difficult decisions about patient care in a respectful atmosphere with attention to the interests, rights, and responsibilities of all those involved

 Page: 888.ETHC (888.3842)